From Reef to Ruins to Rain Forest, Explore the Heart & History of This Caribbean Paradise

 The tiny country of Belize is a popular tourist destination—big cruise ships alone bring some 850,000 people here every year.
 But most of those passengers never see the real beauty of Belize, flocking in large groups only to the closest, best-known points of interest.
 Our handcrafted itinerary is an impressive contrast, designed to show our small groups the best of wild Belize that others miss.

-Our Small Group Won’t Exceed 8!
-With just eight or fewer travelers, you’ll experience a private and personalized journey into the country’s varied landscapes.
+Our Small Group Won’t Exceed 10!
+With just ten or fewer travelers, you’ll experience a private and personalized journey into the country’s varied landscapes.
 And because our groups are so small, we can access places and look for wildlife in areas that big cruise ship crowds can’t get to.

 Explore a Greater Diversity of Ecosystems You won’t find a more comprehensive immersion in Belize’s varied natural habitats.
 From the barrier reef to interior jungles, rain forest-draped mountains and subterranean limestone caves, we experience as many sides of this small country as there are to discover.

 Varied Activities Offer Multiple Perspectives on Nature We’re not content to merely drive you around Belize or settle for a few forest walks.
 Our grand safari includes snorkeling, hiking, ocean kayak excursions, canoeing in Barton Creek Cave, a butterfly walk and a private motorboat cruise to a pair of remote islets on in the heart of a protected marine sanctuary on the barrier reef.

 Guided Snorkeling on the Belize Barrier Reef The spectacular 185-mile-long Mesoamerican Barrier Reef is home to hundreds of species of tropical fish, anemones, corals, sea fans, sponges, sea urchins and more.
 Most visitors spend an hour or so in the water, hardly time to absorb the wonders.
 We, however, explore this world-class marine realm on multiple fully guided snorkeling excursions, with instruction for beginners.